-Awarded to members of the Armed Forces for noncombat meritorious achievement or meritorious service after that date.
+The Meritorious Service Miniature Medal is awarded to members of the Armed Forces for noncombat meritorious achievement or meritorious service for retirement or end of tour.

 Price includes mounting.